nima-akbarzadeh/AISTATS25/readme.md

   - Plotting performance metrics like regret.

 - **`histogram_statistics.py`**
   This script generates and plots histograms for the reported statistics in the paper.
-It computes metrics such as mean, min, max, and the portion of values below zero, providing insights into relative improvements or other key measures.
+It computes metrics such as mean, min, max, and the portion of values below zero, providing insights into relative improvements and other key measures.

-- **`parameter_change_scores.py`**
-  Computes the average score for each parameter across multiple setups and iterations.
-Useful for identifying the impact of individual parameters by fixing them and analyzing their influence on overall performance.

 - **`plots_utility.py`**
   Generates visualizations for utility functions discussed in the paper.
 The script plots various utility representations, including risk-averse and risk-neutral utility functions, based on total rewards.